saisandeepvaddi/ten-hands/README.md

 ## Some gotchas

 1. If you feel switching project terminals stuck, that can be due to using theme on terminals by default.
 I'll add a setting that toggles theme on terminal.
 For now, you can comment inside `setTheme()` function in [terminal.ts](/ui/src/components/Command/terminal.ts) for now and build using `node build.js`.

+2. Currently PORT is set to 1010.
+Will add a config file soon.

 # Contributions